flowersteam/cognitive-testbattery/README.md

 `/js/app_name-of-task/`.
 By default, the monitor parameter is tuned to a 15.4 inches monitor, but they can change the parameter `size_screen_cm_w` according to the monitor's width in cm.

+## Run the test battery on a shared server (e.g., Pavlovia)

+We will update the instruction about how to launch our test battery on a shared server like Pavlovia (https://pavlovia.org/) (in preparation).

-## Run the test battery on a server with Django platform
+## Run the test battery on a user's server with Django platform

 In our experiment shown in the paper, we used a python web framework, Django (https://www.djangoproject.com/), to organize informed consent, participant's basic questionary, and monitor size questionary.
+The source code is available from https://github.com/madolphe/Flowers-OL/tree/master/flowers-ol.
 We will also guide how to connect our test battery with the web framework.
 (In preparation)

 ## Citation